NethServer/ns8-core/doc/details.md

 ##### Action commands

-Actions can talk to their own agent using a simple protocol.
+During the action execution, action steps can talk to the agent using a simple protocol.
-An action can set/unset environment variable, dump the environment to a well known file, etc.
+It is possible to set/unset environment variables, dump the environment to a well known file, etc.

 See all [available action commands](../core/agent/README.md#action-commands).